JohnYunMoe/BIRDS-IN-YOUR-AREA/README.md

 Upon execution, the program outputs:
 - The city, region, and country code.
 - A list of recent bird sightings in the format:

+## Conclusion

+This project demonstrates how to integrate geolocation and wildlife observation APIs to provide users with real-time data about bird sightings based on their location.